ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 In C#6, methods must return either `void` or `Task` or `Task<T>`.
 This proposed feature allows them to return any *tasklike* type.

 ----------------------------------

 * **Download:** [ArbitraryAsyncReturns.zip](https://github.com/ljw1004/roslyn/raw/features/async-return/ArbitraryAsyncReturns.zip) [22mb]
 * **Install:** Unzip the file.
 Quit VS. Double-click to install in this order: (1) Roslyn.VisualStudio.Setup.vsix, (2) Roslyn.Compilers.Extension.vsix, (3) ExpressionEvaluatorPackage.vsix.
 I don't think the others are needed.
 * **Test:** the zip file contains a sample project
 * **Uninstall:** I've usually been able to go to within Visual Studio to Tools>Extensions, search for Roslyn, and uninstall in the order (1) Expression Evaluators, (2) Compilers, (3) Language Service.
 Once that resulted in a broken VS that was unable to load C# projects, and I unbroke it by deleting the entire folder `%userprofile%\AppData\Roaming\Microsoft\VisualStudio` and `%userprofile%\AppData\Local\Microsoft\VisualStudio`.
 Doing so reset all my VS settings to default.
 * **Watch:** I coded this prototype live in livecoding.tv, and you can watch recordings if you want: [livecoding.tv/ljw1004](https://www.livecoding.tv/ljw1004/)
 * **Discuss:** please go to the [discussion thread](...)

 ----------------------------------

 The primary benefit is to allow a `ValueTask<T>` that reduces the "async overhead cost" on the hot path:
 ![perf](feature - arbitrary async returns.png)
 * Such a `ValueTask<T>` has already been checked into corefx ([corefx#4857](https://github.com/dotnet/corefx/pull/4857))
-* Some teams decide the perf benefits of `ValueTask<T>` are so great that they're worth the cumbersome manual code today -- e.g. `System.Xml` ([corefx#4936](https://github.com/dotnet/corefx/pull/4936)), which had previously been using an internal form of it.
+* Some teams decide the perf benefits of `ValueTask<T>` are so great that they're worth the cumbersome manual code you have to write today (rightmost column) -- e.g. `System.Xml` ([corefx#4936](https://github.com/dotnet/corefx/pull/4936)), which had previously been using an internal form of `ValueTask`.
 * Other teams decide that the cumbersome code is so ugly they're willing to forego the perf benefits for now, at least until the C# compiler gets support for `ValueTask<T>` -- e.g. ASP.NET FormReader ([aspnet#556](https://github.com/aspnet/HttpAbstractions/pull/556#issuecomment-199974553)).
-Using `ValueTask<T>` would have gotten memory down from 440MB to 0.5MB.
+Using `ValueTask<T>` would have gotten memory down from 440MB to 0.5MB in the test reported in that thread.
 * I believe most folks will continue to use `Task<T>` most of the time, just like they don't bother with `.ConfigureAwait(false)` most of the time.
 That's because `Task` has so many nice combinators.

-> (Could we build upon ValueTask-returning asyncs with additional compiler unrolling, to achieve the optimum perf?
-The unrolled version has different semantics around context-capture so it seems doubtful [issue#10449](https://github.com/dotnet/roslyn/issues/10449).
-In any case, the huge perf win comes from eliminating the heap allocation, and further perf improvements are negligble.)
+> (This feature proposal merely allows the middle column, to remove the necessity of heap allocation and to improve perf somewhat.
+Could we build upon this feature proposal to allow the rightmost column, with additional compiler unrolling to achieve optimum perf?
+It seems hard because the unrolled version has different semantics aroud context-capture, and the incremental perf wins seem comparitively minor.
+See [issue#10449](https://github.com/dotnet/roslyn/issues/10449).)